hb9ssb/trx-control/README.md

 * Yaesu FT-897
 * Yaesu FT-817
 * Yaesu FT-991A

+A special dummy transceiver driver exists for development and testing purposes.

 The client/server protocol is documented in the projects wiki at https://github.com/hb9ssb/trx-control/wiki